John Cockcroft: Cockcroft's Folly

 As director of the AERE, Cockcroft famously insisted that the chimney stacks of the Windscale plutonium production reactors be fitted, at great expense, with high-performance filters.
 That was in response to a report that uranium oxide had been found in the vicinity of the X-10 Graphite Reactor in Oak Ridge, Tennessee.
 Because it was decided to fit them after the stacks had been designed, the filters became pronounced lumps at the top of the chimneys.

 The reactors had been designed to remain clean and uncorroded during use, so it was thought there would be no particulate for the filters to catch.
 As well, the uranium oxide at Oak Ridge turned out to be from the chemical plant and not the reactor.
 The filters therefore became known as "Cockcroft's Folly".
 However, when the core of one of the two reactors ignited the Windscale fire of 1957, the filters prevented a far worse release of radioactive material.
 Terence Price, future scientific advisor at the Ministry of Defence in the 1960s, noted that "the word folly did not seem appropriate after the accident".

 Later life

-On 24 January 1959, Churchill College, Cambridge, was formally recognised by the University.
-Two days later, the Trustees announced that Cockcroft would be its first Master.
-Although it would also teach the humanities and social sciences, 70 per cent of the student body would study science and technology related subjects.
+On 24 January 1959, Churchill College, Cambridge, was formally recognised by the university.
+Two days later, the trustees announced that Cockcroft would be its first master.
+Although it would also teach the humanities and social sciences, 70 percent of the student body would study science and technology-related subjects.
 He nominated the first fellows, and he oversaw the initial construction.
 Controversy arose over the chapel.
 A 1961 plan to build it at the entrance to the college, as was traditional at Cambridge, led to the immediate resignation of Francis Crick, a staunch atheist, as a fellow.
 The first undergraduates arrived in 1961, and the college, still incomplete, was formally opened by Prince Philip, Duke of Edinburgh, on 5 June 1964.